Partron1/realtime-analytics-pipeline/README.md

 - Click Connect and then Load Data.

-*Now Tableau will pull a snapshot of your BigQuery data into its workspace.*
+*Now Tableau will pull a snapshot of the BigQuery data into its workspace.*

-Note: *For real-time streaming dashboards, Choose Live Connection, Tableau keeps a direct link to BigQuery and queries it every few seconds/minutes.*
+Note: *For real-time streaming dashboards, I chose Live Connection, Tableau keeps a direct link to BigQuery and queries it every few seconds/minutes.*

-**Build Your First Dashboard**
+**Build My First Dashboard**

-#### 1. Drag Fields into Rows & Columns
+#### 1. Dragged Fields into Rows & Columns

  - X-axis (Columns): timestamp, Y-axis (Rows): PM2_5

-#### 2. Add More Charts
+#### 2. Added More Charts

 - Heatmap →  location vs pollutant (color shows intensity)